Visit Qatar Wins Gold At New York Festivals TV & Film Awards

 The film captures the anticipation and excitement of arriving in Qatar while highlighting the destination's rich cultural identity, world-class hospitality offering, and diverse tourism experiences and events.

-Running from November 2025 to January 2026 across 15 markets, including the GCC, Europe, Asia-Pacific, and North America, the campaign was activated through an integrated multi-platform strategy spanning activations, paid social, programmatic advertising, connected TV, and direct media placements.
+Running from November 2025 to January 2026 across 15 markets, including the Gulf Co-operation Council (GCC), Europe, Asia-Pacific, and North America, the campaign was activated through an integrated multi-platform strategy spanning activations, paid social, programmatic advertising, connected TV, and direct media placements.

-According to Visit Qatar, the campaign generated more than 3.7 billion impressions, over 11.3 million clicks, and 1.1 billion video views, in addition to attracting around 2 million landing page visits, significantly surpassing projected targets.
+According to Visit Qatar, the campaign generated more than 3.7bn impressions, over 11.3mn clicks, and 1.1bn video views, in addition to attracting around 2mn landing page visits, significantly surpassing projected targets.

 The award reflects Visit Qatar's continued commitment to delivering impactful global campaigns that elevate Qatar's international profile and reinforce its position as a leading tourism destination.